shenwei356/kmcp/docs/tutorial/profiling/index.md

 #### **Commands**

-Single-end mode is recommended for pair-end reads, for higher sensitivity:
+**Single-end mode is recommended for paired-end reads, for higher sensitivity**:

     # ---------------------------------------------------
     # single-end (recommended)